 - Delete - to delete the note.

-Open Menu → Configure screen
+Menu → Configure screen

 Select Left panel or Right panel.

-Tap Audio/video notes and the context menu of the widget opens.
+Tap Audio/video notes, and the context menu of the widget opens.

-Record video - to immediately start to record a video;
+Record video - start recording video.

-Take a photo - to immediately start taking a photo.
+Take a photo - start taking photos.

 Manage multiple notes